 - For senior management meetings, board members may occasionally observe, but not participate.

 - Prioritize memos over presentations for board communications with directors.

 Here’s the agenda we’d recommend you use to structure your management meeting:

 - Review Metrics/KPIs - Start with high-level data to keep the pulse on your organization.
 How are these key metrics tracking?

-- Department/Team Lead Roundtable - Have team leads give a quick overview of recent wins, current priorities, and anywhere they are stuck or need help
+- Department/Team Lead Roundtable - Have team leads give a quick overview related to recent wins, current priorities, and anywhere they are stuck or need help

 - Problem-Solving Session - Choose one major challenge or opportunity that aligns with your priorities.
 Give an overview and ask your team for insight on how to improve performance for the business

 - Next Steps - Always leave a spot on your agenda for next steps as a reminder to document and assign all tasks from the meeting